As SC opens coronavirus vaccines to those over 70, here's what you need to know

 Who is making vaccines available?

-While DHEC organized distribution of the vaccine to different areas and health care providers, each hospital system is deciding for itself how to administer them.
-The vaccine shipments from the federal government come weekly, Olivieri said, so he hopes that areas with more efficiency and higher demand will get enough doses to fully immunize their communities.
+While DHEC organized distribution of the vaccine to different areas and health care providers, each hospital system is deciding for itself how to administer them the available doses.
+The vaccine shipments from the federal government come weekly, Olivieri said, so he hopes that areas with more efficiency and higher demand will get enough doses to fully immunize communities.

 Staffing is also crucial to keep the operation running, Olivieri said.
-Roper St. Francis has enough staff, volunteers and county paramedics to keep up for at least a couple weeks, he said, but they may need more volunteers soon.
+Roper St. Francis has enough staff, volunteers and county paramedics to keep up for at least a couple weeks, he said, but the health care system may need more volunteers soon.

-The South Carolina National Guard has sent backup across the state since the pandemic began, and is already helping hospital systems provide vaccinations in some areas.
-From medical screenings and mask distribution to offering surge care to overflowing hospitals, they set a record Friday by helping with over 1,000 missions since Governor McMaster mobilized them in March.
+The South Carolina National Guard has sent backup across the state since the pandemic began, and is helping hospital systems provide vaccinations in some areas.
+From medical screenings and mask distribution to offering surge care to overflowing hospitals, they set a record Friday by helping with over 1,000 missions since Gov. McMaster mobilized Guardsmen and women in March.